Every Way to Be Wrong About the Trinity (And Why You Probably Are)

 The modern debate about the “Eternal Subordination of the Son” (ESS) — used by some theologians to ground gender complementarianism — has revived this controversy.
 If the Son eternally obeys the Father, critics argue, you’ve reintroduced subordinationism.

-The problem: If the Son is subordinate in essence, the Trinity is a hierarchy, not a communion.
-And if the subordination is eternal (not just during the incarnation), then the Son is eternally less than the Father — which is close to what Nicaea condemned.
+The problem: Defenders of Nicene orthodoxy reply that if the Son is subordinate in essence, the Trinity is a hierarchy, not a communion.
+And if the subordination is eternal (not just during the incarnation), then the Son is eternally less than the Father — which, they say, is close to what Nicaea condemned.
+(Historically, some of the earliest Christian writers to use trinitarian language did rank the Son and the Spirit under the Father — see the section below — though Trinitarians argue the later councils clarified rather than contradicted that early tradition.)

 Heresy #4: Tritheism